 Each board sets its own fees to reflect the cost of processing an application.
 Currently, the fees charged by boards vary from $250 to $1,450 per application.
 Consult the appropriate board for further information.
-Fees

 Any person who previously filed an application for transfer with Ecology may request a board with jurisdiction to process the application.
-The applicant should provide a copy of the completed application to the board and find out whether the appropriate board has the interest and the current capacity to process the application.
+The applicant should provide a copy of the completed application to the appropriate board and find out whether the board has the interest and the current capacity to process the application.
 The board, if it elects to process the application, will request the complete file from Ecology.

 An established board consists of either three or five commissioners, and may have up to two alternates appointed by the county legislative authority.
 Commissioners must be residents of the county(ies) of board jurisdiction or of an adjacent county.